e42-dev/book/chapter-01-the-way-of-the-program.md

 debugging:
 :   The process of finding and correcting bugs.

-## Exercises
+## 1.9 Exercises

-It is a good idea to read this book in front of a computer so you can try out the examples as you go.
+**Exercise 1.1.** It is a good idea to read this book in front of a computer so you can try out the examples as you go.

 Whenever you are experimenting with a new feature, you should try to